RohanManuel/Todo_app/README.md

 ---

-This project is a part of a hackathon run by https://www.katomaran.com
+🚀 This project was built for a hackathon conducted by [Katomaran](https://www.katomaran.com).